Welcome to today's edition of the Rush 24-7 podcast.

 And there were more than enterprise zones.

-Well, my point is, for as long as I've been doing this radio show and longer, so that's 30 plus years, the Republican Party has been just ripping itself into different shapes and assorted different policy positions trying to secure 5% of the black.
+My point is, for as long as I've been doing this radio show and longer, so that's 30 plus years, the Republican Party has been just ripping itself into different shapes and assorted different policy positions, trying to secure 5% of the black vote.

 And here comes the Trumpster, and he's getting 25% of it.

-And so now everybody's scratching their heads, well, what in the hell is he doing?
+And so now everybody's scratching their head, well, what in the hell is he doing?

 And it isn't complicated.